 The above rates serve as a broad guideline.
-Actual rates charged will differ.
+The actual rates charged by GoGlobal will vary.

-Common practice standard stipulates that a pay slip should include:
+Common practice standard stipulates that a payslip should include:

-the employee’s name, occupation and date of birth
+- the employee’s name, occupation and date of birth

-the employer’s name and location of the unit
+- the employer’s name and location of the unit

-start date of the employment relationship and, if relevant, the end date
+- start date of the employment relationship and, if relevant, the end date

-cumulative pay subject to withholding tax for the previous calendar year, the current calendar year and the most recent pay period
+- cumulative pay subject to withholding tax for the previous calendar year, the current calendar year and the most recent pay period

-the pay period
+- the pay period

-tax withheld for the most recent pay period
+- taxes withheld for the most recent pay period

-holiday pay and annual holiday compensation paid in connection with wage payment
+- holiday pay and annual holiday compensation paid in connection with wage payment

 The provisions concerning annual holiday can be found in the Annual Holiday Act.
 Collective agreements may contain further provisions on the determination of annual holiday and the wages or compensation payable for its duration.